The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Introduction

 We present the results of this work in the following section.
-First, we introduce the meta-VQE algorithm from a general prespective.
-Next, we run a meta-VQE with a spin Hamiltonian example, the 1D XXZ model, and next with a molecular Hamiltonian example, the $H_{4}$ complex.
-We compare the performance of the meta-VQE with a standard VQE with random initialization and standard VQE with the trained parameters from the meta-VQE.
-Finally, we discuss the results and propose further improvements of this algorithm in the Discussion section.
+First, we introduce the meta-VQE algorithm from a general perspective.
+Next, we run a meta-VQE with a spin-Hamiltonian example, the one-dimensional (1D) XXZ model, and then with a molecular-Hamiltonian example, the $H_{4}$ complex, consisting of two H$_2$ molecules with a fixed bond distance of 1.23{\AA} in a rectangular arrangement with a varying intermolecular distance $d$ (the same system as used in Ref. \cite{lee2018generalized}).
+We compare the performance of the meta-VQE with that of a standard VQE with random initialization and a standard VQE initialized with the trained parameters obtained from the meta-VQE (\textit{opt-meta-VQE}).
+Finally, we apply this algorithm to a state-of-the-art application: the simulation of transmon qubits in a quantum computer \cite{QCAD}.
+We discuss the results and propose further improvements of this algorithm in the Discussion section.
 Results where obtained via implementation of the meta-VQE protocol using \textsc{tequila}~\cite{tequila} and choosing \textsc{qulacs}~\cite{qulacs} as a quantum backend. \textsc{tequila} represents quantum objectives as generalized functions of abstract expectation values allowing arbitrary transformations and arithmetic operations on those data types in a blackboard fashion.
-This allows for straight forward construction of meta-VQEs.
+This allows straightforward construction of meta-VQEs.